amnesia-victim/sortphotos/README.md

     python setup.py install

  Note that in addition to python you must have perl installed as the underlying exif library depends on perl.
+ The easiest and the most OS agnostic approach is to build docker image and run this script in docker container.

+    docker build . -t sortphotos

 # Usage

+In case of usage with docker

+    docker run -it -v PATH/TO/PHOTOS:/opt sortphotos

 SortPhotos is intended to be used primarily from the command line.
 To see all the options, invoke help